puneetsharma0910/IntelliMock/README.md

-# IntelliMock – AI-Powered Interview Preparation Platform
+# IntelliMock – AI-Powered Technical Interview Preparation Platform

-IntelliMock is a professional-grade platform designed to help you **crack Microsoft SDE (entry-level)** and other top tech interviews.
+IntelliMock is a professional-grade platform designed to help you prepare for entry-level software engineering interviews at top tech companies.
 It leverages AI to generate technical interview questions, detailed answers, and concept explanations, simulating real interview scenarios with analytics and session management.

 ---